cgkineo/adapt-graphicLottie/README.md

 ## Settings Overview

-The attributes listed below are used in *course.json* to configure **Adapt SVG**, and are properly formatted as JSON in [*example.json*](https://github.com/cgkineo/adapt-graphicLottie/blob/master/example.json).
+The attributes listed below are used in *course.json* to configure **Adapt Graphic Lottie**, and are properly formatted as JSON in [*example.json*](https://github.com/cgkineo/adapt-graphicLottie/blob/master/example.json).

 ### Attributes